-Vincent (Vince) McKnight is Co-Managing Partner of the Washington, DC Office of Sanford Heisler Sharp, and Co-chair of the firm’s Whistleblower & Qui Tam Practice Group.
+Vincent (Vince) McKnight is Co-Managing Partner of the Washington, DC Office of Sanford Heisler Sharp, Co-Ombudsperson, and Co-Chair of the firm’s Whistleblower & Qui Tam Practice Group.

 Since joining the firm, Vince has received several awards and recognitions.
 Most recently, he was one of a few plaintiff’s lawyers recognized as an MVP by Law360 in Government Contracts.
 Martindale-Hubble gave him the Judicial AV Preeminent Rating in 2021, and prior to that, he regularly received the AV Preeminent Rating.
 He has also been recognized as a Best Lawyer in America and a Super Lawyer.
 In addition, he was named as a Lawyer of Distinction and listed on the National Black Lawyer Top 100 list.

 At Sanford Heisler Sharp, Vince’s practice has focused on representing corporate whistleblowers who have exposed government contract procurement fraud, banking misconduct, securities fraud, and other corporate malfeasance.
 He has also represented executives in sensitive wrongful discharge and discrimination cases.
 Vince’s representations have included:

 - Representing the former Executive Vice President and Chief Security Officer of Wells Fargo who assisted the OCC, SEC, and DOJ to recover $3.5 Billion in fines and penalties arising out of the “fake account” scandal